Abdulkadir Yahya Ali: Death

-On July 12, 2005, around 2 a.m., he was killed at his house.
-A group of roughly 10 assassins, wearing masks or scarves around their faces, used a ladder to scale the back wall of Yahya's compound.
-To find their way in the dark, they had flashlights tied to the barrels of their Kalashnikovs.
-Yahye guards, some of them sleeping, were taken by surprise and handcuffed.
+On July 12, 2005, around Midd-night Yahya was shot and killed at his house by a group of roughly 05-10 assassins, wearing masks or scarves around their faces, used a ladder to scale the back wall of his compound.
+To find their way in the dark, they had flashlights tied to the barrels of their Kalashnikov.
+Yahye’s guards, some of them sleeping, were taken by surprise and handcuffed.
 The killers entered the house, which apparently was unlocked.
-Some of the men made their way to a second-floor bedroom and woke Yahya and his wife.
+Some of the men made their way to a second-floor bedroom and woke Yahya and his wife.::.
 They demanded valuables and took Yahye's laptop.
 Then they led Yahya to a corridor where they executed him.
-First, they shot him several times with an AK-47, then two or three more times to the mouth and head with a pistol.
-The Al-qaeda linked Shabaab group was alleged the killing of Yahya.
+First, they shot him several times with an AK-47, then two or three more times to the mouth and head with a Pistol.
+The Al-qaeda linked Shabaab group was alleged the killing of Yahya.::.